Open menu

 • Frequently used synonyms and word forms.

-This valuable information will give you insights into how to improve Magento search and show products as accurately as possible.
+This valuable information will give you insights into how to improve Magento search results and show products as accurately as possible.

 What Influences the Relevance of the Search?